 That is the question posed by architect Alison Brooks'

 Constructed out of tulipwood, "The Smile" is a 34-meter long, 3.5-meter high (111.5 feet by 11.5 feet) rectangular tube that curves at both ends into a huge Cheshire cat grin.
-Viewers can wander through the hollowed interior, while holes in the walls cast light patterns across the floor.
+Viewers could wander through the hollowed interior, while holes in the walls cast light patterns across the floor.

 "It's going to open up a whole new world of possibility," says Brooks.
 "It reveals the possibility of buildings being completely fabricated in wood."